West Coast (album)

-West Coast is the debut studio album by Swedish band Studio.
-It was self-released in November 2006 on their own record label Information (INF002).
+West Coast is the debut studio album by the Swedish music project Studio.
+It was self-released in November 2006 on Studio's own record label Information (INF002).
 An expanded version of the album (a compilation of INF001 "No Comply" [single] and INF002 West Coast [LP]) was released on CD in 2007 as Yearbook 1.

 Critical reception

 Yearbook 1 was listed at 23 in Pitchforks Top Albums of 2007 list.
 West Coast was listed at number 57 on Facts Best Albums of the Decade list.